-Our video shows how new technology in the Illawarra region allows drivers to receive safety messages about upcoming hazards and potential crashes.
+This video shows how our trial of new technology allows drivers to receive safety messages about upcoming hazards.
 Read a transcript.

 Australia's largest CITS project

-The Cooperative Intelligent Transport Initiative (CITI) is a CITS testing facility (known as a ‘testbed’) in the Illawarra region, south of Sydney.
-It is the only large-scale CITS testbed dedicated to heavy vehicles in the world.
+The Cooperative Intelligent Transport Initiative (CITI) is a testing facility for Cooperative Intelligent Transport Systems (CITS).
+Based in the Illawarra region, it is the largest CITS test facility in the Southern Hemisphere.

-Drivers in participating vehicles will see the following messages:
+Drivers in participating vehicles see the following messages:

 - Intersection collision warning